KeigoAlexTanaka/js-express-react-deployment/README.md

 ## Make a commit and a repository

 Make a git commit and a repository under one of your Github users, and give admin access on the repository to all of your teammates.

+## Create a Heroku application

+Follow our [Heroku cheat sheet](https://git.generalassemb.ly/wdi-nyc-tesseract/tesseract-class-info/wiki/Heroku-Deployment-Cheat-Sheet) to setup and deploy your app to Heroku.

+Add your teammates as collaborators on the Heroku app under the `Access` tab while viewing the project on their website.